ForestRacks/PteroInstaller/README.md

 # ForestRacks Pterodactyl Installer
 Welcome to the ForestRacks Pterodactyl Installer repository!
 This installer is specifically designed for ForestRacks customers to easily install and set up the Pterodactyl Panel on Debian-based or RHEL-based machines.
+If you encounter any issues during the installation process, our troubleshooting section has some helpful tips.

 ## Installation:
 1) To get started, it's important to ensure that your machine is freshly reinstalled if you've made any changes to it beforehand.